-ROTARY YOUTH EXCHANGE PROGRAM
+ROTARY YOUTH SERVICES

 The Youth Exchange Program of Rotary International began, as most Rotary programs do, on the local level.
 The first documented exchanges were initiated by the Rotary Club of Copenhagen in 1929 and involved only European students.
 Exchanges between clubs in California and Latin American countries began in 1939, and exchanges spread to eastern United States in 1958.
 In 1972, Rotary International made Youth Exchange an official program.